Würzburg train attack: Reactions

 Authorities temporarily closed the train line between Ochsenfurt and Würzburg-Heidingsfeld.

 Bavarian Interior Minister Joachim Herrmann said, "There are witnesses that suggest there may be an Islamic background to this but that is far from clear at this point."
 Both he and Landeskriminalamt spokesman Fabian Hench declined to confirm the attacker said "Allahu Akbar".
 Herrmann said it did not appear the victims were targeted for being Chinese.
-On 21 July, Joachim Herrmann demanded stricter control of the German borders.
+On 21 July, Herrmann demanded stricter control of the German borders.
 People without valid papers had to be adhered and checked at the border.
 "We can't let it slide this way anymore", Herrmann said.
 Hermann also criticised slow asylum proceedings.
 No fingerprints were taken of the perpetrator and no hearing of him took place.

 German Chancellor Angela Merkel condemned the attack as an "incredibly cruel act" and promised that everything would be done by the authorities to prevent further attacks.

 Rolf Tophoven, director of the Crisis Prevention Institute in Essen told Le Monde that the perpetrator was "integrated" and wasn't known to police or intelligence agencies.
-He said he appeared to have been radicalised overnight, perhaps through frustration, hopelessness and online ISIL propaganda, and that the case appeared similar to that of Mohamed Lahouaiej-Bouhlel, who committed the 2016 Nice truck attack, or Omar Mateen of the 2016 Orlando nightclub shooting, because of their lack of direct connection to ISIL.
+He said he appeared to have been radicalised overnight, perhaps through frustration, hopelessness and online IS propaganda, and that the case appeared similar to that of Mohamed Lahouaiej-Bouhlel, who committed the 2016 Nice truck attack, or Omar Mateen of the 2016 Orlando nightclub shooting, because of their lack of direct connection to IS.

-Amaq News Agency, an online presence associated with the Islamic State of Iraq and the Levant, citing an "inside source", said the attacker was "a soldier of the Islamic State who executed the operation in response to calls to target nations in the coalition fighting the Islamic State".
+Amaq News Agency, an online presence associated with the Islamic State, citing an "inside source", said the attacker was "a soldier of the Islamic State who executed the operation in response to calls to target nations in the coalition fighting the Islamic State".

-Hong Kong Chief Executive Leung Chun-ying has condemned the attack as he dispatched a team of immigration officers to accompany the victims’ relatives to Germany.
+Hong Kong Chief Executive Leung Chun-ying condemned the attack as he dispatched a team of immigration officers to accompany the victims’ relatives to Germany.
 The Hong Kong Economic and Trade Office in Berlin dispatched staff to visit the injured.
 Leung said he was saddened by the incident and expressed his sympathy.

 The attack was linked to the European migrant crisis, and was reported to have raised more questions about Angela Merkel's open-door refugee policy.
 The attack was compared to a knife attack at Hanover main station earlier that year on 26 February.

 Former federal minister Renate Künast of the Green Party was ridiculed by police union chief Rainer Wendt as a "parliamentary smart aleck" for asking why the perpetrator was shot dead instead of arrested alive.